The information in this article applies to:

 - Click OK to confirm the changes, then navigate to Build> Framing> Build Framing to rebuild your floor and ceiling framing.

 For more information on generating framing in Home Designer Pro, please see the appropriate resource in the Related Articles section below.

 - Using the Select Objects tool, select the wall that is not generating framing properly, then click the Open Object edit tool.

 - On the Structure panel of the Wall Specification dialog that opens, verify that Retain Wall Framing is not checked.

 If this box is checked, the program will not update the framing for this particular wall when framing is rebuilt.

-In the Wall Type Definition dialog that displays, select the framing layer of the wall and verify that the layer has the Framing box checked in the Material Layer section.
+- In the Wall Type Definition dialog that displays, select the framing layer of the wall and verify that the layer has the Framing box checked on the Material Properties tab or within the Material Layer section.